 How Do I Start Getting Involved in Adaptive Sports?

 Ready to get started?
-Most major cities usually have some sort of adaptive sports team or facility.
+Most major cities usually have some adaptive sports team or facility.
 The best way to find out quickly is by searching “adaptive sports near me” or “wheelchair sports near me.”

 Also, check with your rehabilitation facility.
 Many teams across the United States are affiliated with rehab hospitals in their community.